 There are many ways, beyond the prototypical brownstone stoop, that the row house greets the street.
-The architectural style, era of development, and local land use regulations all play a part, as do the occupants: when space is at premium, people are quick to repurpose it for their needs.
+The architectural style, era of development and local land use regulations all play a part, as do the occupants: when space is at premium, people are quick to re-purpose it for their needs.
 Some yards foster sociability, while others stake out private property and provide a barrier between the street and the home.
-Peer into how row house residents negotiate this semi-public zone — and thus their neighbors and the city at large.
+Through trips around the city–both on foot and virtually–five common uses of row house yards were documented.